alexec/www.alexecollins.com/source/selenium-in-practice/ci.md

 ------------------------

 You'll need to set-up your system in a known state.
 The ideal test is stateless
-- it requires no set-up before it's run, or tear-down aften it is run, it's always in a known state.
+- it requires no set-up before it's run, or tear-down often it is run, it's always in a known state.
 This is incredibly important for making your tests reliable.
 Unreliable or "flaky" tests are a massive maintenance problem.
 I'm sure you want to focus and invest your time writing valuable new code rather